-- 1. You should have a responsible adult accompany you home and stay with you overnight. - 2.
+- 1. You must have a responsible adult accompany you home and stay with you overnight. - 2.
 Plan on getting an adequate amount of rest for a few days following your operation.
 Return to normal activity gradually. - 3.
-You are advised that you should not operate a motor vehicle, machinery, or perform any tasks requiring skill, co-ordination or judgment, or make any legal decisions within 24 hours after your operation. - 4.
-Take all of your regular medications as you took them before your operation, unless instructed otherwise. - 5.
+Keep the limb elevated when you are sitting.
+Follow your doctor's instructions regarding weight bearing.
+Use crutches if ordered by your Doctor. - 4.
+You are advised that you should not operate a motor vehicle, machinery, or perform any tasks requiring skill, co-ordination or judgment, or make any legal decisions within 24 hours after your operation. - 5.
+Take all of your regular medications as you took them before your operation, unless instructed otherwise. - 6.
 Take pain medications as prescribed.
-Try to avoid constipation by eating high fiber foods (such as fruits and vegetables), drinking plenty of fluids and use a stool softener or mild laxative if needed.
-Your local pharmacist can be of assistance in choosing these products. - 6.
+Try to avoid constipation by eating high fiber foods, drinking plenty of fluids and use a stool softener or mild laxative if needed.
+Your local pharmacist can be of assistance in choosing these products - 7.
 Resume your regular diet as tolerated.
-Do not drink any alcoholic beverages including beer and wine or use any recreational drugs for 24 hours after your surgery. - 7.
+Do not drink any alcoholic beverages including beer and wine, or use recreational drugs for 24 hours after your surgery. - 8.
 It is important to have emptied your bladder (passed your urine) within 6 hours of returning home.
-If not, return to the Emergency Department of the nearest hospital. - 8.
+If not, return to the Emergency Department of the nearest hospital. - 9.
 You may notice that the solution used to cleanse your skin for surgery has coloured your skin.
-This will wash off with soap and water - 9.
+This will wash off when you shower. - 10.
 If you have a dressing, keep it clean and dry for 2 3 days after surgery.
-Then remove bandage. - 10.
-If you have steri strips (tapes) they will fall off over a 2 week period; please let them fall off on their own rather than removing them. - 11.
+Then remove bandage. - 11.
+If you have steri strips (tapes) they will fall off over a 2 week period; please let them fall off on their own rather than removing them. - 12.
 You may shower after the dressing has been removed, gently pat incision dry.